chete-py/collection/README.md

 Streamlit application to ensure seamless record keeping in my credit control department where all team mambers will record amounts collected from debtors.

-Notable features of the application
+Notable features in the application
   - Login Authentication
   - GoogleSheets database
   - Editable dataframe - I love it😇